 9. GNOME Online Accounts

 One good news for Gnome Desktop users, it provides an inbuilt Google Drive Client for Linux.
 You need to add a Google account in Gnome online accounts section under the setting.
 Voila!
 You are done.
-Now you can add, sync, copy, delete, etc., from its file manager Nautilus.
+Now, you can add, sync, copy, and delete files from its file manager Nautilus.
 Though it’s not a fully-featured Google Drive Desktop Client for Linux, you can still perform some essential tasks.

 10. Gdrive – Google Drive Linux CLI Client